ExpressLRS/Docs/docs/software/serial-protocols.md

 ### Configuring Serial2 on ESP32 non-PWM receivers

 Some non-PWM receivers like the RadioMaster RP4TD have spare pins exposed.
 The pins are configured for Serial2 by default.
-For Serial2 protocol selection use the ELRS LUA script and follow the Protocol 2 section of https://www.expresslrs.org/quick-start/transmitters/lua-howto/?h=2+protocol#other-devices.
+For Serial2 protocol selection use the ELRS LUA script and follow the Protocol 2 section of [Other Devices](https://www.expresslrs.org/quick-start/transmitters/lua-howto/?h=2+protocol#other-devices).

 <figure markdown>
 ![non-PWM receiver](../assets/images/Serial2-4.png)